mkarliner/ThingStudio/private/docs/display-data.md

 First, the 'messages' helper itself:

 <pre>
-{{| messages "feedTitleHere" }}
+{{| #messages "feedTitleHere" }}
+...
+{{| /messages}}
 </pre>

-Now, don't be scared off by this next sentence, which may or may not be more technical jargon than you want to handle (if it makes your eyes glaze over, keep reading, the example below will make it much more simple).

-The 'messages' helper returns an array of objects from the Feed "feedTitleHere".
+You'll see that the messages helper has a quite different syntax from the other helpers.
+This is because it is a block helper.
+The 'messages' helper allows iteration over an array of objects from the Feed "feedTitleHere".
 The 'messages' are objects in an array with the following JSON format:
 <pre>
 {
    &quot; feed&quot;: &quot;&lt;the feed title&gt;&quot;,